rtrader58/AZ-800T00-Administering-Windows-Server-Hybrid-Core-Infrastructure/Module 02 Errata.md

 ### Exercise 1:  Preparing Azure AD for AD DS integration

-Scip lab setup as you have already completed <br>
+Skip lab setup as you have already completed <br>
 Task 1: Create a custom domain in Azure <br>
 Step 2: Use the credential provided in the lab <br>